Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Classification of finite dimensional P-representations

 \subsection{Equivalence of categories for finite P-dimensions}

 We now interpret the results developed so far from this section using the language of categories and complete the proof for Theorem \ref{thm:rigidity-category}.
 Recall from the introduction that $\Mod_{\full}^{\FD}(\cP)$ denotes the full subcategory of P-modules whose objects are {\it finite dimensional full} P-modules.
-The category $\Mod_{\full,\diff}^{\FD}(\cP)$ is the full subcategory of $\Mod_{\full}^{\FD}(\cP)$ where we additionally restrict to P-modules that are {\it diffuse}.
-The full subcategories $\Rep^{\FD}(X)$ and $\Rep^{\FD}_{\diff}(X)$ for $X=F,T,V,\cO$ are similarly defined.
+Finally, write $\Mod^{\FD+}_{\full}(\cP)$ for the full sub-category of $\Mod_{\full}^{\FD}(\cP)$ obtained by removing P-modules that contains atomic P-modules of dimension one.
+The full subcategories $\Rep^{\FD}(X), \Rep^{\FD+}(F)$ for $X=F,T,V,\cO$ are similarly defined.